QUARK-framework/QUARK/docs/tutorial.rst

 Prerequisites
 ~~~~~~~~~~~~~

 As this framework is implemented in Python 3.9, you need to install this version of Python if you do not have it already installed.
 Other versions could cause issues with other dependencies used in the framework.
 Additionally, we rely on several pip dependencies, which you can install in two ways:

-1. Install pip packages manually
+1. Install pip packages manually, or
-2. Use the QUARK installer
+2. Use the QUARK installer.

-To limit the number of packages you need to install, the installer gives you the option to only include a subsection of
-QUARK modules.

-For this installer to work you need to install the following packages in the first place:
+For this installer to work, you need to install the following packages in the first place:
 * inquirer
 * pyyaml
+To limit the number of packages you need to install, there is an option to only include a subsection of QUARK modules.
 You can select the modules of choice via:

 ::